-- 1. Administration (On-going) - a.
-Perform general program management and supervisory functions - b.
-Develop budget and staffing patterns for MPO program - c.
-Coordinate on annual MWVCOG budget - d.
-Monitor MPO expenses - e.
-Participate in annual MWVCOG audit including Transportation Program) - 2.
-Program Support and Maintenance (On-going) - a.
-Provide program support to the MPO Policy Board, SKATS Technical Advisory Committees, and other appropriate planning committees and work groups. - b.
+1. Administration (On-going)

+- a.
+Perform general program management and supervisory functions. - b.
+Develop budget and staffing needs for the SKATS MPO program. - c.
+Coordinate on annual MWVCOG budget. - d.
+Monitor MPO expenses and invoices to ODOT. - e.
+Participate in annual MWVCOG audit including Transportation Program.

+2. Program Support and Maintenance (On-going)

+- a.
+Provide staff support to the SKATS MPO Policy Board, SKATS Technical Advisory Committees, and other planning committees and work groups. - b.
 Scheduling and arrangements of meetings of the SKATS Policy Committee, Technical Advisory Committee, inter-agency meetings and others. - c.
 Create and distribute materials (meeting minutes, notifications, agendas, packets, schedules, documents, etc.) for meetings. - d.
-Review and update agreements, including UPWP IGA with ODOT and 5303 Pass-Through agreement with Salem-Keizer Transit. - e.
-Orientation of new Policy Committee members, including Title VI training or presentations. - f.
-Have in place a Title VI Plan and Assurances including discrimination complaint forms and procedures for handling discrimination complaints (last updated in November 2019 and endorsed by the SKATS Policy Committee). - g.
-Review and update alternative technology software and strategies for public participation/attendance, consistent with the strategies identified in the Public Participation Plan (PPP). - h.
+Review and update agreements including UPWP IGA with ODOT and the 5303 Pass-Through agreement with Salem-Keizer Transit. - e.
+Orientation of new Policy Committee members, including Title VI orientation (training or presentations). - f.
+Have in place a Title VI Plan and Assurances including discrimination complaint forms and procedures for handling discrimination complaints (last updated in

+- November 2019 and endorsed by the SKATS Policy Committee). - g.
+Review and update technology software, including those for enhancing public participation/attendance consistent with the strategies identified in the Public Participation Plan (PPP). - h.
 Supervise the purchase/lease of equipment to ensure efficiency in MPO activities. - i.
-Purchase new and update existing software to enable maximize staff productivity and allow a multitude of capabilities - j.
+Purchase new and update existing software to enable maximize staff productivity and allow a multitude of capabilities. - j.
 Maintaining and updating the MPO section of the MWVCOG's website.